wwoods/solus-packages/README.md

 ww-pstoedit: pstoedit with built-in SVG support.
 This is for the [Inkscape 0.92-compatible Tex Text plugin](https://bitbucket.org/pitgarbe/textext).
 Should be all you need to get the plugin working.

 ww-wine-staging: Wine 2.17-staging for Solus OS.
 Installs to /usr/local/wine-staging to prevent conflicts with the default repo's wine.

-Best used with WINEPREFIX=~/.wine-staging too.
+For convenience, this installs a terminal application `/usr/local/bin/wine-staging` which sets PATH and WINEPREFIX to use the staging binaries.
+This is done so that the usage of ww-wine-staging is completely separate from the Solus wine package.

 Must use `make wine` to build this package, it is not included under just `make`.